vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/pwa.md

 - Type: `string`
 - Required: No

-Fill in the icon address used by Apple, the recommended size is 152×152
+Icon link used by Apple, the recommended size is 152×152.

 #### apple.statusBarColor